Jlvstrasse/first_crime_home_buyers/README.md

 Michael Daleo, Jose Gomez-Martinez, and Jessica Vorderstrasse

 ## Documentation
-We used https://api.giphy.com for the GIPHY API.
+We used https://api.giphy.com for the GIPHY API.<br>
 We used https://wordsapiv1.p.rapidapi.com for the Words API.

 ## Deployed Application